 - Economic Benefits Street trees make a broad economic contribution to the economic vitality of the community by presenting an image of a progressive liveable town.
 Trees contribute to the enhancement of real estate values, attract tourists and contribute to making our townships and villages desirable places to live and work.
 Studies have shown that the presence of trees within or around urban residences can increase property values. - Social Benefits Trees contribute to the mental and physical health of our community by providing green scenery that has been shown to speed up patient recovery in hospitals and reduce stress generally.
-Street trees and parklands with tree plantings provide a great place to exercise or relax, providing natural areas for activities such as walking, cycling, jogging, picnics and quiet reflection. - Street trees provide psychological benefits, with aesthetically pleasing surroundings aiding increased enjoyment from everyday life and a greater sense of meaningful connection between people and the natural environment. - Stormwater Management Trees slow stormwater runoff, reducing the volume of water that must be managed in built-up areas.
+Street trees and parklands with tree plantings provide a great place to exercise or relax, providing natural areas for activities such as walking, cycling, jogging, picnics and quiet reflection.

+Street trees provide psychological benefits, with aesthetically pleasing surroundings aiding increased enjoyment from everyday life and a greater sense of meaningful connection between people and the natural environment.

+Stormwater Management - Trees slow stormwater runoff, reducing the volume of water that must be managed in built-up areas.
 Trees reduce stormwater flows by intercepting rainwater on leaves, branches and trunks.
 This in turn slows the movement of water into drainage channels and streams.
-Stormwater volume is further reduced because intercepted water soaks into the soil or evaporates into the atmosphere. - The net effect is a reduction in peak flows and potential flooding, a critical issue during heavy rains.
+Stormwater volume is further reduced because intercepted water soaks into the soil or evaporates into the atmosphere.

+The net effect is a reduction in peak flows and potential flooding, a critical issue during heavy rains.
 During light rains, trees provide benefits by promoting soil permeability to facilitate infiltration into the soil and groundwater recharge.
-Reducing impervious surfaces and increasing tree cover promotes the movement of water into the water table. - Microclimates Street trees assist the amelioration of climates at the microclimatic level, and help mitigate the impact of human-created 'heat islands' associated with paved areas.
+Reducing impervious surfaces and increasing tree cover promotes the movement of water into the water table.

+Microclimates - Street trees assist the amelioration of climates at the microclimatic level, and help mitigate the impact of human-created 'heat islands' associated with paved areas.
 Street trees have been acknowledged as improving both air and water quality within the street environment.
 They help reduce pollution through the direct absorption of gaseous contaminants such as ozone, sulphur dioxide and nitrogen dioxide, and through the interception and deposition of particulate matter onto their leaf surfaces.
 Through shading and atmospheric cooling trees lower temperatures.

-Approved by: DRAFT V3

-Approved date: Insert date

-Review date: Insert date
+SOUTHERN Council Policy DRAFT VERSION 3 MIDLANDS MANAGEMEN NT OF TREES ON COUNCIL LAND POLICY COUNCIL Approved by: Approved date: Review date: DRAFT V3 Insert date